Branch structure and nonextensive thermodynamics of Kalb-Ramond-ModMax black holes: observational signatures: Introduction

 Tidal forces constitute a complementary probe of the strong-field regime.
 Through the geodesic deviation equation, tidal effects encode local curvature information and govern the deformation of extended bodies approaching a BH \cite{hobson2006general,WOS:000433093100006PETER}.
 In modified gravity scenarios, tidal force profiles may deviate substantially from the Schwarzschild case, potentially exhibiting enhanced magnitudes or sign reversals that influence tidal disruption processes \cite{frolov2012black,Burdge:2019hgl,Poisson:2014gka}.
+For the KR-ModMax BHs, the branch dichotomy introduces a qualitative split: the ordinary branch admits a tidal balance radius at which radial stretching and angular compression cancel, while the phantom branch exhibits monotonically enhanced stretching due to the reinforced gravitational potential.
+The ratio of radial to angular tidal balance radii, $R_{\rm rad}/R_{\rm ang} = 3/2$, emerges as a geometric constant independent of charge, $\ell$, or $\gamma$, providing a parameter-free prediction that can serve as a null test of the underlying theory.

-Motivated by these considerations, in this work we perform a systematic investigation of Kalb-Ramond-ModMax BHs across both their ordinary and phantom branches.
+Motivated by these considerations, in this work we investigate KR-ModMax BHs across both their ordinary and phantom branches.
 We analyze the spacetime structure and thermodynamics within the Tsallis entropy framework, including the JT expansion, and explore optical signatures through weak gravitational lensing and photon propagation in plasma environments.
 Finally, we examine tidal forces and identify branch-dependent features, including the conditions under which tidal inversion may occur.
 By combining geometric, thermodynamic, and observational diagnostics within a unified setting, we aim to clarify the physical implications of branch structure and non-extensive effects, and to identify signatures that could distinguish these BHs from standard GR solutions and other modified gravity models.